17 July 2021

 on course website

-The Early Church as Ideal: Old Catholic Theology Beyond the Basics
+The Early Church as Ideal: Old Catholic Theology Beyond the Basicsonline course

 The topics and disciplines covered by the course include: fundamental and liturgical theology, spirituality, and ecumenism.
 Case studies that will be explored cover topics such as marriage, the ordination of women and mission.
-The beginning of the course is marked by the participation in the Eucharist in St. Gertrud’s Cathedral, facilitating an encounter with ‘lived Old Catholicism.’
+The course will also engage with Old Catholic worship as it is being celebrated today and interact with contemporary practices of pastoral care and mission.

 At the end of the course, students will have a deepened knowledge of, and insight in Old Catholic theology and her appeal on the Early Church and will be able to apply this knowledge in theological reflexion and research.
 The course is at the advanced level of a MA curriculum.
 Students may be expected to do advance reading for the course.

 Entry requirements for this course are having attended the course ‘Old Catholic Theology in an Ecumenical context’, advanced knowledge of theology or a similar qualification.
 The course ‘Old Catholic Theology in an Ecumenical context’ is offered in immediate connection with this advanced course.
-Booking both courses leads to a reduced fee.
-For questions you can contact the course director.
+Are you interested in participating in both courses?
+You can apply for the combination track here: Old Catholic Theology: The Early Church as Charism and Challenge.

 Old Catholic theology is understood as the theological discourse within the Old Catholic Churches of the Union of Utrecht.